otienojoseph/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 14-copy_html: Copy all html files on the current dir to the parent dir
 - 100-lets_move: Move files and folders to /tmp/u
 - 101-lets_move: Remove files that end with ~
+- 102-tree: Create dir welcome, welocome/to, and welcome/to/school